Pipeline safety is a priority for everybody

 In the past, accurate data about the tightening process was rarely accumulated and stored for posterity.
 As the PHMSA expands mandatory data collection and validation requirements for system integrity management, robust and intuitive data recording tools become invaluable.

-It is likely the fine for noncompliance will be hefty enough to make even the largest pipeline operators adhere to data gathering requirements.
+It is likely the fine for noncompliance will be hefty enough to make even the largest pipeline operators adhere to data-gathering requirements.

 Standards are changing, and businesses must keep up